decaporg/decap-cms/packages/netlify-cms-backend-azure/README.md

-# attempt to adapt netlify-cms for dev.azure.com
+# adapts netlify-cms for dev.azure.com

-WARNING - This option is currently under construction and lightyears away from complete or any PROD use

-Feel welcome to contribute
+Contributors Welcome!

 ### why invest into a dev.azure.com connection

-netlify-cms is a smart open-source solution which already has connection to github, gitlab and bitbucket - that looks already quite well to cover a lot of use-cases - so why dev.azure.com ?
+`netlify-cms` is a smart, open-source solution which already has connection to github, gitlab and bitbucket - that looks already quite well to cover a lot of use-cases - so why `dev.azure.com`?

-dev.azure.com in combination with the forever-free services from portal.azure.com provides a very smart enviroment for lots of projects - just one piece is missing - a smart CMS and there is no smart solution in the Azure store.
+`dev.azure.com` in combination with the forever-free services from `portal.azure.com` provides a very smart enviroment for lots of projects - just one piece is missing - a smart CMS and there is no smart solution in the Azure store.

-* dev.azure.com has advantages over github as you can have your repositories private for free.
+* dev.azure.com has advantages over github as you can have free private repositories.

-* there is no need to setup and manage a serverless OAUTH-connector in AWS lambda or any identity service - just use AAD
+* there is no need to setup and manage a serverless OAUTH-connector in AWS lambda or any identity service - just use AAD (Azure ActiveDirectory)

 * Azure pipelines can start building your project when commiting anything in master branch - so no need to setup TravisCI separately

-* individuals will likely find everything they need in the free starter version, small-/medium companies can grow with the solution with reasonable costs - many enterprises have their entitlement already integrated so you can easily invite colleagues to your projects
+* individuals will likely find everything they need in the free starter version, small-medium companies can grow with the solution with reasonable costs - many enterprises have their entitlement already integrated so you can easily invite colleagues to your projects

 * there is a full-blown project environment with tasks, stories, epics, defect/issues - sprint and backlog management, kanban boards and calenders etc giving everything to manage a website for company or similar - fully integrated to an extend that you still miss on enterprise CMS which costs a fortune - you can even define your own style of agile process - the limit is only ... how much organisation and structure do you want